The project management is responsible for the content of the information provided.

 Quelles sont les particularités de ce projet?

 As we speak, nothing is done to secure the hole, which is left open after the intervention.
-The innovative strategy developed by our lab consists of placing a sealing material at the site of puncture utilizing a proprietary device following a fetoscopic intervention, which would prevent iPPROM.
-Despite very promising initial results concerning sealing materials in previous studies, a major limitation resided in the difficulty of application of injectable glues inside of a cavity.
-We overcame this burden by developing a device that enables the very precise deposition of sealing material at the exact spot of puncture.
+The innovative strategy developed by our lab consists of closing the defect at the site of puncture and fixing the fetal membrane to the uterus utilizing a proprietary device following a fetoscopic intervention, which would prevent iPPROM.

 Fetal surgery is a treatment method that will evolve into standard of care in the next decades.
 The perspective of having a high failure rate due to preterm fetal membrane rupture is unimaginable.
 The establishment of a method to prevent this to happen appears to be a necessary step to unleash the potential of those surgical procedures.
 A lasting impact will depend on the efficient and fast market entry of our future start-up, which can be achieved thanks to this funding.

 We demonstrated the feasibility of this method ex vivo and on an in vivo pregnant sheep model.
 The successful application of the sealing device demonstrated the long term sealing of the membrane.
 In addition, the device prototype was produced and its further development for industrialization is ongoing.
 KOVE medical AG was incorporated in November 2020 and is now raising its seed investment to reach CE/FDA approval.

 Minimally Invasive Surgical Device for Precise Application of Bioadhesives to Prevent iPPROM.
 PMID: 29920508